jacquessham/Spotify_Analytics_MyUsage/Data/ELT/Pipeline/readme.md

 Not available.
 This task will be updated in the future release.

 #### Task 12: Insert Records in the Central Flatfile Storage Schema
 Not available.
 This task will be updated in the future release.

+#### Task 13: Remove Caches in GoodData after Output Table has Refreshed
+Not available.
+This task will be updated in the future release.